 Powder room and all, Janet and Al say they find themselves frequently basking in Ray’s artistry and ingenuity.
-Especially on evenings when they settle into their screened-in porch with its outdoor stacked-stoned fireplace that perfectly mirrors its indoor twin in the great room just on the other side of the exterior wall.
+Especially on evenings when they settle into their screened-in porch with its outdoor stacked-stoned fireplace that perfectly mirrors its indoor twin in the great room.
 Clever, subtle, perfect—it’s all a part of the architect’s illuminating geometry of design.

 Golden Rule Construction, Luke Gingerich, Traverse City, 231.946.5597

 Glass and Shower Doors

 TC Mirror, Traverse City